Saturday, January 25, 2025

 Cholera:

 A cholera epidemic broke out in Egypt in 1883.
 The German government sent Dr. Koch to Egypt as the head of a medical mission with the task of finding the cause and control of infection.
-Because Dr. Koch was employed by the government, his research papers were not published in the medical journals, instead all his work on cholera, were dispatched to German government and those papers were made available to newspapers.
+Because Dr. Koch was employed by the government, his research papers were not published in medical journals, instead, all his work on cholera was dispatched to the German government and those papers were made available to newspapers.
 He reported finding a comma shaped bacteria in the mucosal layer of the small intestine during autopsy, but not in the blood vessels or in the distal organs and tissue.
-Before he could find a suitable animal for experiment and grow the bacteria in a pure culture, the epidemic in Egypt subsided.
-He requested and was granted to move to Calcutta for continuation of his research where cholera was still raging.
+Before he could find a suitable animal for the experiment and grow the bacteria in a pure culture, the epidemic in Egypt subsided.
+He requested and was granted to move to Calcutta for the continuation of his research where cholera was still raging.

-He arrive in Calcutta in December 1883.
+He arrived in Calcutta in December 1883.
 He was able to culture the comma shaped organism.
-One of his dispatches to German government on January 7,1814 , he stated that he had successfully isolated the bacteria in pure culture.
+In one of his dispatches to the German government on January 7,1814, he stated that he had successfully isolated the bacteria in pure culture.
 That the autopsy findings and the nature of the bacteria had been the same as those in Egypt.
-He detected this curved bacteria in drinking water, ponds and rivers and in the cloths of cholera victims and relatives and even in the vegetation.
+He detected this curved bacteria in drinking water, ponds, rivers and in the clothes of cholera victims and relatives and even in the vegetation.
 He recommended boiling drinking water as a precaution.
 He did not find a suitable animal for further study of cholera.
-Dr. Koch found enteritis of the small bowel in cholera victims and predicted that the symptoms and fatalites in cholera were due to cholera toxins, and not due to septicemia.
+Dr. Koch found enteritis of the small bowel in cholera victims and predicted that the symptoms and fatalities in cholera were due to cholera toxins, and not due to septicemia.

 Tuberculosis:

 Before Dr. Koch proved tuberculosis was a bacterial infection, people believed tuberculosis was an inherited disease.
 Koch was engaged in research on tuberculosis for many years.
-He developed a new bacterial staining technique by making the smears on a glass side and covered the smear by a coverslip and then treated it with Methyline blue and potassium hydroxide for 24 hrs.
+He developed a new bacterial staining technique by making the smears on a glass side and covering the smear with a coverslip and then treating it with Methylene blue and potassium hydroxide for 24 hrs.
 Using this stain, he was able to find a slender long bacteria.
-He went to isolate the bacteria and full filled all 4 criteria of Koch's postulates.
-He announced his findings in Berlin Physiological society meeting on March 24, 1882.
+He went to isolate the bacteria and fulfilled all 4 criteria of Koch's postulates.
+He announced his findings in the Berlin Physiological Society meeting on March 24, 1882.

 Tuberculin: